 In the modern era of speed enforcement, radar detectors have become increasingly popular for drivers looking to avoid costly speeding tickets.
 But how do radar detectors work, and what are the laws surrounding their usage?
-We’ll delve into these topics and more, as we list and review the top radar detectors of 2023.

-Understanding Radar Detectors: What Are They and How Do They Work?
+Radar Detectors: What Are They and How Do They Work?

-Radar detectors are devices used by drivers to determine if their speed is being monitored by law enforcement through radar guns.
+Radar detectors are devices drivers use to determine if their speed is being monitored by law enforcement through radar guns.
 They work by scanning the immediate vicinity for radio waves emitted by radar guns.
 When a radar detector picks up these radio waves, it alerts the driver, giving them time to adjust their speed before encountering a speed trap.

 Typically, this is done through the use of both visual and audio alerts, giving the driver the time to adjust and reduce their speed.
 Additionally, more advanced radar detectives will have added features that can further “jam” or disrupt the signal sent from the radar gun or LIDAR gun.